 Engaged employees deliver better patient satisfaction

-Many studies point to a strong correlation between staff engagement and positive outcomes.
-In healthcare, staff who are passionate about their work create better patient experiences.
-So, the question on everyone’s mind is this: How do you create a culture that encourages employee engagement so they are able to deliver better patient experiences, outcomes — and ultimately — higher profitability for your organization?
+Many studies point to a strong correlation between employee engagement and positive outcomes.
+And we know that in healthcare, staff who are passionate about their work create better patient experiences.
+So, the question is this: How do you create a culture that encourages engagement so workers are better able to deliver better patient experiences, better outcomes — and ultimately — higher profitability for your organization?

-To better understand the drivers that lead to higher employee engagement, we explored our database of 17 million survey responses, including more than 24,000 responses from healthcare associates in the United States and correlated it to patient experience data.
-Here’s what our data tells us about the relationship between the culture in healthcare organizations and patient experience.
+To understand the culture drivers that lead to higher employee engagement, we explored our database of 20 million employee survey responses, including the nations Top Workplaces and more than 24,000 from healthcare associates in the United States and correlated it to patient experience data.
+Here’s what we discovered about the relationship between culture in healthcare organizations and patient experience.

 What the data reveals about patient satisfaction and employee engagement

-Many of the 15 culture drivers identified by our Top Workplaces research to be key factors in increasing employee engagement are also closely correlated to patient experience scores.
-Here are the top three, according to healthcare associates nationwide.
+Several of the 15 culture drivers we identified as key factors of employee engagement are also closely correlated to patient experience scores.
+Here are the top three employee satisfaction survey questions, according to healthcare associates nationwide: